uathena1991/h1b_analysis/README.md

 ## Future improvements
 1. Increase speed:

     The main bottleneck is when compiling from csv, the usage of line.split(delimiter).
 I tried to use multiprocessing (commented within `compile_csv`), but somehow, it's even slower...
 If time permitted, I will explore more on that...

 2. Data cleansing:

     I didn't do too much except: replace all `\"` , convert lower cases to UPPER cases, mapping soc_code with potential soc_name, However, I found that when compiling csv files, there were some cases that had larger length than the headers.
 Since I am using line.split(delimiter), I guess there might be other  `;` within the files that is not served as delimiter....So maybe a better data cleansing should be done...

 3. Parameter passing (headers):

-Can it be automatic, to find headers in given datafiles, and look for relevant columns by keywords....
+   Can it be automatic, to find headers in given datafiles, and look for relevant columns by keywords?